Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: BCS Theory with correlated wave functions

 The trial state (\ref{8.6.25}) superposes the correlated basis states $\ket {\Psi_m^{(N)}}$ with the same amplitudes with which the model states $\ket{\Phi_m^{(N)}}$ enter the corresponding expansion of the {\it original\/} BCS vector.

 To derive the relevant equations we consider the expectation value of an arbitrary operator $\hat O$ with respect to the superfluid state:

-One may pursue cluster--expansion and resummation methods of expectation values (\ref{8.6.26}) for the superfluid trial state (\ref{8.6.25}), this has been done successfully for the one-- and two--body density matrices corresponding to a slightly different choice of the correlated BCS state~\cite{Fantonipairing} which exhibits, unfortunately, divergences for optimized correlation functions.
+One may pursue cluster--expansion and resummation methods of expectation values (\ref{8.6.26}) for the superfluid trial state (\ref{8.6.25}).
+This has been done successfully for the one-- and two--body density matrices corresponding to a slightly different choice of the correlated BCS state~\cite{Fantonipairing} which exhibits, unfortunately, divergences for optimized correlation functions.
 We do not follow this route, but instead consider the interaction of only one Cooper pair at a time.
 The error introduced by this is of order $\xi = (\Delta_F / \epsilon_F )^2$, where $\Delta_F$ is the superfluid gap energy.
 We will demonstrate below that this quantity is indeed small in the regime where the wave function (\ref{8.6.25}) is appropriate.

-To implement the decoupling approximation, it is sufficient to retain the terms of {\it first order in the deviation\/} $v^2_{\kvec} - v_{0,\kvec}^2$ and those of {\it second order\/} in $u_{\kvec}v_{\kvec}$.
+In leading order, it is sufficient to retain the terms of {\it first order in the deviation\/} $v^2_{\kvec} - v_{0,\kvec}^2$ and those of {\it second order\/} in $u_{\kvec}v_{\kvec}$.
+We refer to this as the ``decoupling approximation''.
 The calculation of $\bigl\langle \hat H - \mu \hat N\bigr\rangle$ for correlated states \cite{CBFPairing} is somewhat tedious, we only give the essential steps and the final result.
 It is convenient to introduce the creators and annihilators of correlated Cooper pairs,

 \begin{widetext} In terms of these quantities, the expectation value of an operator $\hat O$ is, to leading order in the amplitudes $v^2_{\kvec} - v_{0,\kvec}^2$ and $u_{\kvec}v_{\kvec}$

 In Eqs. (\ref{5.7.9}), the operators $\hat O^{(N)}$, $\hat O^{(N-2)}$, and $\hat O^{(N+2)}$ are the $N$, $N-2$, and $N+2$ --particle realizations of the operator $\hat O$, and $O_{oo}^{(N)}$ the expectation value of the operator $\hat O$ in the $N$--particle correlated ground state.
 Inserting $\hat H - \mu \hat N$ for $\hat O$ into the expansion (\ref{5.7.9}), where $\mu $ is a Lagrange multiplier (the chemical potential) introduced to adjust the average particle number $\langle\hat N \rangle_s = N$, we recover the effective interactions, overlap integrals (\ref{eq:NWop}), and single--particle energies (\ref{eq:spectrum}) of section \ref{ssec:CBF}, {\it e.g.}